Jake Johnson (American football)

-Jake Johnson (born April 1, 2003) is an American college football tight end for the North Carolina Tar Heels.
-He previously played for the Texas A&M Aggies from 2022 to 2023.
+Jake Johnson (born April 1, 2003) is an American college football tight end for the Auburn Tigers.
+He previously played for the Texas A&M Aggies from 2022 to 2023 and the North Carolina Tar Heels from 2024 to 2025.

-Early years
+Early life

 Johnson grew up in Athens, Georgia and attended Oconee County High School.
 He played with his older brother, quarterback Max Johnson, for his first two seasons of high school and caught 60 passes for 845 yards and 14 touchdowns during his sophomore season.
 Johnson had 37 receptions for 787 yards and 10 touchdowns as a junior.
 He caught 45 passes for 745 yards and eight touchdowns as a senior.
 After the season, Johnson played in the 2022 All-American Bowl.

 Johnson was rated as a four-star recruit and the best tight end prospect in the 2022 recruiting class.
 He initially committed to play college football at LSU where his older brother Max was playing.
 Johnson later de-committed after his brother entered the NCAA transfer portal.
 He ultimately signed a letter of intent to play at Texas A&M. Max Johnson transferred to Texas A&M after his brother's commitment.

 College career

 Texas A&M

 Johnson joined the Texas A&M Aggies as an early enrollee in January 2022.
+He made his collegiate debut in the 2022 season opener against Sam Houston, recording his first collegiate reception on a two-yard catch thrown by his brother Max Johnson.
+He appeared in four games during the season and preserved his redshirt.

-He played in five games in his freshman season, making one reception for two yards.
-In his sophomore season, Johnson played in all 12 games and caught 24 passes for 235 yards and 4 touchdowns.
-His older brother, Max, entered the transfer portal after the end of Texas A&M's regular season, quickly committing to North Carolina.
-Jake entered the portal shortly thereafter.
+In the 2023 season, Johnson appeared in all 12 regular season games for the Aggies.
+In Week 3 against Louisiana–Monroe, he recorded a season-high six receptions for 36 yards in a 47–3 victory.
+The following week against Auburn, Johnson caught his first collegiate touchdown, a 22-yard reception from his brother Max, in a 27–10 victory.
+He finished the season with 24 receptions for 235 yards and four touchdowns.
+On December 4, Johnson entered the NCAA transfer portal, opting out of the Texas Bowl.